 ANKOM Technology warrants the ANKOM^{RF} Gas Production System against any defects in workmanship or material for one year after the original date of purchase.
-This warranty does not include damage to the instrument resulting from neglect or misuse, this includes moisture damage.
+This warranty does not include damage to the instrument resulting from neglect or misuse.
 During the warranty period, should any failure result from defects in workmanship or materials, ANKOM Technology will, at its discretion, repair or replace the instrument free of charge.